Federal Energy Programs

 How long do I have to claim the credit?

-Credits must be claimed in the tax year when equipment is installed and placed in service.
-If we install your heat pump in December 2025, you claim the credit on your 2025 tax return filed in early 2026.
-Current federal incentives under the Inflation Reduction Act extend through 2032, but specific credit amounts and requirements may change.
+The 25C credit applies to the tax year when equipment is installed and placed in service.
+If we installed your heat pump in December 2025, you claim the credit on your 2025 tax return filed in 2026.
+The Inflation Reduction Act originally extended the credit through 2032, but the One Big Beautiful Bill Act terminated it for equipment installed after December 31, 2025, so 2026 and later installations are not eligible.
 We stay current on program updates and provide accurate information at time of consultation.

 Do I need an energy audit to qualify?

-No. Energy audits are optional and eligible for their own $150 tax credit if you choose to have one performed.
-While audits aren't required for HVAC tax credits, they can identify additional efficiency opportunities and help prioritize upgrades.
+No. Energy audits were eligible for their own $150 federal 25C credit for 2025-and-earlier installations; that credit is not available for 2026.
+Audits aren't required either way, but they can identify efficiency opportunities and help prioritize upgrades.
 We provide free in-home consultations that include basic efficiency assessment and system sizing calculations.

 Will tax credits cover the full cost of a new HVAC system?

-No. Federal tax credits offset a portion of system cost, not the full amount.
-For example, a $2,000 heat pump credit on a $12,000 installation reduces your net cost by about 17%.
-Combined with utility rebates and financing, incentives make high-efficiency equipment significantly more affordable—but they don't eliminate all costs.
+No. Incentives offset a portion of system cost, not the full amount.
+For 2026, an NV Energy PowerShift rebate of up to $3,200 on a $12,000 heat pump installation reduces your net cost meaningfully but doesn't eliminate it.
+Combined with manufacturer rebates and financing, incentives make high-efficiency equipment significantly more affordable.
 We provide transparent pricing showing full system cost, available incentives, and your net investment.

 Are there additional state or local incentives in Nevada?